 - Pump/ assistance work

-There are exceptions to this rule and times when breaking it could actually be quite beneficial but for the most part his is how you should plan your training.
 When you get more advanced you can get great results by putting your speed work later in the session.
-I learned this from my friend, NCAA & NFL strength coach, Joe Kenn, many years ago and use with my more advanced guys.
-Beginners, however should stick with the order listed above.
+I learned this from my friend, NCAA & NFL strength coach, Joe Kenn, many years ago and use it with my more advanced guys.

 5) Not Using a Training Journal